Basic Steel Products Trading License in Dubai: Cost and Requirements

 Active traders importing and exporting goods will need to register for a customs code and obtain an import/export registration through UAE Customs.
 Businesses are also subject to anti-money laundering (AML) obligations and corporate compliance requirements under UAE federal law, including maintaining accurate financial records and, where applicable, registering for corporate tax purposes with the Federal Tax Authority.

-Setup Costs and Steps to Obtain Your Licence
+Setup Costs and Steps to Obtain Your License

-The total cost of establishing a Basic Steel Products Trading Licence at Dubai South Business Hub Free Zone will vary depending on the specific package selected and the number of visas required.
-As a general guide, trading licence fees at Dubai South typically start from approximately AED 12,500 to AED 20,000 per year, with costs varying based on the chosen office or flexi-desk arrangement.
+The total cost of establishing a Basic Steel Products Trading License at Dubai South Business Hub Free Zone will vary depending on the specific package selected and the number of visas required.
+As a general guide, trading license fees at Dubai South typically start from approximately AED 12,500 to AED 20,000 per year, with costs varying based on the chosen office or flexi-desk arrangement.

 The typical step-by-step process is as follows: